Fracture Care

 In some scenarios, immobilization using a cast or brace or splint will occur.
 Immobilization can also occur if a reduction or manipulation of the fracture back to proper alignment is used for more severe cases.
 Stress fractures are usually treated with immobilization and elimination of the activity that caused the fracture.
 Occasionally surgery is necessary.
 Stabilization of the fracture is another form of treatment where metal plates, screws, pins, wires, or rods are placed through small incisions, or through full open incisions.
 In other cases, a procedure called an open reduction can occur where the bones are realigned after opening up the fracture.
 Stabilization, as above, is often performed at the same time.
 Open fractures, where the bone breaks through the skin, are treated emergently with a thorough rinsing of the fracture, and reduction and stabilization.

-Find the Precision facility that is closest to you among our 12 locations throughout Maryland.
+Find the Precision facility that is closest to you among our 19 locations throughout Maryland and D.C. and give our team a call.